cleanique-coders/training-php-mysql/README.md

 		- task's name
 		- task's description

-3. A form to update existing task - `tasks-update.php`
+3. A form to update existing task - `tasks-edit.php`
 	- please ensure task's id included in the form
 	- using method post